Passing arguments to Meson#

 Or can be specified via configuration settings passed by the Python build front-end as setup-args, compile-args, install-args, and dist-args config settings.
 Configuration settings specified via the Python build front-end have precedence over, and can be used to override, the ones specified in pyproject.toml.

-meson-python overrides some of the default Meson options with settings more appropriate for building Python wheel.
-User options specified via pyproject.toml or via Python build front-end config settings can be used to override the meson-python defaults..
+meson-python overrides some of the default Meson options with settings more appropriate for building a Python wheel.
+User options specified via pyproject.toml or via Python build front-end config settings override the meson-python defaults.

 Examples#